Thinking of using WordPress to create and sell courses? Just don’t. (If you are a WordPress Geek, ignore this post)

 Podia also provides you with offsite widgets you can use as calls-to-action within your blog posts and other pages.

-Plus, Podia now has Live Messaging (use it to make instant connections with your potential customers).
+Plus, Podia now has Live Messaging (use it to make instant connections with your potential customers) along with a feature to help you build communities.

 Thinkific is a capable and absolutely easy-to-use standalone platform to help you launch, manage, and sell your online courses.